 Housing and meals included

-All staff must have a growing faith in Jesus Christ and the desire and ability to share that faith with others.
-Staff have to be at least 18 years old by the beginning of orientation.
+All staff must have a growing faith in Jesus Christ and the desire to live out their faith with staff and campers.
+Staff need to be at least 18 years old by the beginning of orientation on June 1.
+Staff should expect to spend most weeks in the position they are hired for, but should be willing to spend time in other positions as needed.
+We’re currently accepting applications for all positions listed below.

-Shores counselors work with 3rd-7th graders and carry out the camp program by being positive role models, providing care and support for each camper, and exploring the love of Jesus with their campers.
-Applicants must be one year out of high school, and have previous experience working with children.
+Shores Counselors work with 3rd-7th graders and carry out the camp program by sharing Christ’s love with campers.
+Counselors achieve this by leading Bible study, playing all-camp games, swimming in the pool or Lake Michigan, and much more!
+Applicants must be one year out of high school and have previous experience working with children.